karlrydberg-stack/lab_sql_karl_rydberg_de25/dashboard/pages/sakila.md

     y=amount
 />

-## The store admin has found a discrepancy between the number of films in the official film list and the inventory.
+## The store admin has found a discrepancy between the number of film ID:s in the official film list and the inventory.
 Which are they?
 ```sql missing_movies
 SELECT film_id FROM sakila.film
 EXCEPT